DonSchenck/csharp-kafka-events-workshop/README.md

 When you run the command `rhoas service bind`, the rhoas CLI will gather the needed information from your active Kafka cluster.
 It will then use the token in your config.json file to connect to your cluster and retrieve a list of DeploymentConfigs in your current project.

-You are presented with that list, and you select a DeploymentConfig.
-The tool will then create (or add to, if already existing) a directory in the root directory of that DeploymentConfig's container, called "bindings".
+You are presented with that list, and you select a Deployment.
+The tool will then create (or add to, if already existing) a directory in the root directory of that Deployment's container, called "bindings".
 Inside that "bindings" directory, a directory is created for your Kafka instance, and files are added containing the needed information, i.e. URI, Security Protocol, etc.

 When this happens, the existing pod in the container is destroyed and replaced with a new pod.
 This new pod has visibility to the new "bindings" directory (and sub-directories).
 The application can then read from these files, get the information needed, and begin sending events to Kafka.